Learning SQL: GROUP BY

 What is GROUP BY Clause?

-clause groups rows that have the same values in specified columns into summary rows.
-It’s often used with aggregate functions like COUNT
+The GROUP BY clause groups rows that have the same values in specified columns into summary rows.
+It’s often used with aggregate functions like COUNT, SUM, AVG, MIN, and MAX to perform calculations on each group.
+For example, you can use GROUP BY to calculate the total sales for each product category or count the number of employees in each department.

 How Does GROUP BY Work?

-works by combining rows with matching values in the specified columns.
+GROUP BY works by combining rows with matching values in the specified columns.
 Once the rows are grouped, aggregate functions are applied to each group to produce a single result per group.

 Basic Syntax:

-.
+Imagine you have a table called orders with the following columns: order_id, customer_id, order_date, and order_amount.
 You want to calculate the total order amount for each customer.
 Here’s how you can do it:

 - The

-for each customer. - The result will show one row per customer, with their total order amount.
+SUMfunction calculates the totalorder_amountfor each customer. - The result will show one row per customer, with their total order amount.

 Key Points to Remember